 The context of our search for an STI test drive lead Google to bring back results for cars.
 Because the sexual health clinics do not mention Subaru, the WRX or Subaru Tecnica International, the most logical reason for their PPC ads appearing is less than optimal targeting combined with a large budget.

 A big factor in how high your ad appears is the amount of money you’re willing to bid with.
 All things being equal, a higher bid could see your PPC ads ranking higher than the competition.
 But if you’re bidding at say £2 per click and your competitor is bidding 50P per click with a higher quality score, you may not be able to beat them to the top spot.

-In this case of a search for “Subaru STI test drive Birmingham”, with a lack of context and a quality score we can assume was not optimal, the only other reason for an ad appearing so high (3rd out of 6 for the highest ranking ad), is that the amount they were willing to bid was quite high.
+In this case of a search for “Subaru STI test drive Birmingham”, with a lack of context and a quality score we can assume was not optimal, the only other reason for an ad appearing so high (3rd out of 6 for the highest ranking ad), is that the amount they were willing to bid was a lot higher than others bidding on that keyword.
 If conversions are very valuable because you’re advertising a product with a high ticket value and profit margin, you might be willing to bid higher.

 The best course of action is always to make sure your PPC ads appear in the right context for relevant keywords.
 Like the controversy over extremist YouTube advertising, your ad could still appear in contexts you don’t want them to.
 For that reason, you need to monitor your campaigns and make sure you’re adding negative keywords when appropriate.

 When you plan a PPC campaign, you need to make sure your ads appear only for relevant search terms.
 When your ads appear in a context that is not relevant, the effectiveness of your campaign will be reduced.

 Is the example used this week a little harsh on the agencies/ organisations involved?
 Unless the individual(s) responsible for creating the ads had any knowledge of cars, their ad would always appear when searching for an STI (car), right?